rexposadas/stack/README.md

-This is a repository demonstrates how to build "things" using Go.
-Each directory is meant to be a learning tool to help you learn how to build things with go.
-Currently, this has content to teach the following:
+This is a repository demonstrates how to build "things", mostly in Go.
+There's some python code in here.

-1 - Creating web services and running them using `docker`.
+Noteworthy content:

+1 - app: directory of all the apps.

-2 - Working `docker compose`
+2 - leetcode: my leetcode answers

-3 - Working with generics.
+3 - lessons: tools for teaching ( mostly to myself )

 # Goals of the project